anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * agent-provided-proximity-registrar-cert: MUST contain registrar's own registrar EE certificate to ensure the registrar in proximity of the registrar-agent is the destination for this PVR.

 * agent-signed-data: The registrar MUST verify that the agent provided data has been signed with the LDevID(RegAgt) credential indicated in the "kid" JOSE header parameter.
-  If the certificate is not included in the agent-sign-cert properties of the PVR, it must be fetched out-of-band by the registrar if "agent-proximity" assertion is requested.

-* agent-sign-cert: MAY contain an array of base64-encoded certificate data starting with the LDevID(RegAgt) certificate.
-  If contained the registrar MUST verify that the LDevID(ReAgt) certificate, used to sign the data, is still valid.
+  The registrar MUST verify that the LDevID(ReAgt) certificate, used to sign the data, is still valid.
   If the certificate is already expired, the registrar SHALL reject the request.
   Validity of used signing certificates at the time of signing the agent-signed-data is necessary to avoid that a rogue registrar-agent generates agent-signed-data objects to onboard arbitrary pledges at a later point in time, see also {{sec_cons_reg-agt}}.
-  If the agent-signed-cert is not provided, the registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
+  The registrar MUST fetch the LDevID(RegAgt) certificate, based on the provided SubjectKeyIdentifier (SKID) contained in the kid header of the agent-signed-data, and perform this verification.
   This requires, that the registrar can fetch the LDevID(RegAgt) certificate data (including intermediate CA certificates if existent) based on the SKID.

 If the validation fails the registrar SHOULD respond with HTTP 404 Not Found status code to the registrar-agent.
 HTTP 406 Not Acceptable status code SHOULD be used if the Content-Type indicated by the Accept header is unknown or unsupported.